 If you haven’t done this yet, do so immediately.
 Shutting off water to the sink will prevent your item from getting any further into your plumbing than it already has.
 To do this, look under your sink.
 You should find two valves: one each for hot and cold water.
 Turn them clockwise to shut off your water.

 If it's been a while since you’ve cleaned your bathroom sink, the drain plug might be dirty and bring debris up with it.
 Check this carefully for your item, too.
-If your drain plug isn’t working properly, you can DIY fix a sink stopper to get it working again.

-P-traps hold onto water to prevent sewer gases from backing their way into your home.
+P-traps hold onto water to prevent sewer gasses from backing their way into your home.
 But because of the way it’s designed, there’s a possibility your item is stuck there and will come out with the water trapped inside.

-To disassemble, place a bucket and several towels underneath your sink before opening the p-trap with your pliers.
+To disassemble, place a bucket and several towels underneath your sink before opening the P-trap with your pliers.
 Even though the water is off, there will be residual water leftover inside that will come spilling out as soon as you loosen the pipes.

 Turn the compression nut on both sides of the trap and loosen the nut carefully.
 Lower gently and allow water to pour into the bucket.

-In some cases, especially if your sink’s pipes are dirty, the item could be lodged in the gunk that’s accumulated in the p-trap.
+In some cases, especially if your sink’s pipes are dirty, the item could be lodged in the gunk that’s accumulated in the P-trap.
 Remove any hair, soap scum, or other items that have built up here carefully while searching for your valuable item.

-If the item you’ve lost is not in the p-trap and doesn’t come out with the residual water in your pipes, hiring a sink repair specialist or local plumber can help.
+If the item you’ve lost is not in the P-trap and doesn’t come out with the residual water in your pipes, hiring a sink repair specialist or local plumber can help.

 Don’t worry; hope is still not lost—as long as you don’t turn your water back on or run the faucet.